 Test Assessing Secondary Completion (TASC) replaces the General Educational Development (GED) as the primary pathway to a New York State High School Equivalency Diploma.

-The TASC is a secure, reliable and valid instrument that is used to verify that examinees have knowledge in core content areas equivalent to that of graduating high school seniors.
+The TASC (or GED) is a secure, reliable and valid instrument that is used to verify that examinees have knowledge in core content areas equivalent to that of graduating high school seniors.
 There are five tests in the TASC test Battery: Reading; Writing; Social Studies; Science; and Mathematics.
+If you passed any Regents exams in high school, you may not have to take all five of these sections.

 The tests take approximately nine hours to complete and include a direct writing assessment.
 To ensure that the content and skills measured by the tests remain closely matched to contemporary high school curriculum, the tests undergo regular review.

-TASC test results will be distributed approximately eight to ten weeks from the date of testing.
+TASC (or GED) test results will be distributed approximately eight to ten weeks from the date of testing.
 Some results may take longer due to errors requiring manual reconciliation of records to ensure accuracy.